Pritesh2706/Portfolio-Website/README.md

 🔵Future Plans

-Add more projects, including advanced data dashboards and machine learning demos.
+Add more projects, including advanced data dashboards and python project.

 Enhance the design with animations and mobile optimization.